zacard-orc/KNN_DocClassify/README.md

 4,And then,you maybe form the wordcount matrix by use this command:
 [wordmatrix 3 50]

-5,And then,you maybe form the document vector / ig vector / feature vector.it will output into the home dircectory.
+5,And then,you maybe form the document vector / ig vector / feature vector.it will output into the home directory.
 [dvm 3 50 10]
 //3 means class number,50 means docs number per class.